Tavë kosi

 Tavë kosi ("soured milk casserole") is a national dish in Albania.
 It is a dish of lamb (occasionally chicken, then called tavë kosi me mish pule) and rice baked with a mixture of yogurt and eggs (replacing the original soured milk) added to a roux (wheat flour and butter).
-It is also popular in Greece, North Macedonia, Kosovo and Turkey, where it is known as Elbasan tava (Tavë Elbasani or Tava e Elbasanit), named after the Albanian city of Elbasan.
+It is typically seasoned with salt, pepper, garlic and oregano.
+The dish is also popular in Greece, North Macedonia, Kosovo and Turkey, where it is known as Elbasan tava (Tavë Elbasani or Tava e Elbasanit), named after the Albanian city of Elbasan.